demoniaq/DesignStudioERP/Infrastructure/DesignStudioErp.Integrations/Readme.txt

-Some intergrations will adds there
+Some integrations will adds there